Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Introduction

-The FCs generated in the hot spot during the TI are accelerated by the electromagnetic fields of the MGW, resulting in the formation of quasistatic currents, which circulate inside the hot spot.
-These quasistatic currents are set up during the TI and persist after it.
-The resonantly enhanced time-varying AC magnetic field of the MGW is efficiently rectified, and we obtain a quasistatic magnetic field that is localized in the hot spot.
-Electro-optic rectification is the generation of a zero-frequency quasistatic electric field from a time-varying electric field with frequency $\omega$, and has been used in the generation of laser-driven terahertz sources \cite{Bosshard1995, Fulop2020}.
-However, electro-optic rectification is restricted to a limited set of materials, since it is dependent on nonlinear properties, which are typically weak in most optical materials.
-Here, we propose the efficient rectification of propagating AC magnetic fields using a time interface created by localized FC generation in an all-dielectric metasurface, which is agnostic to the non-linear properties of the constituent materials.
+Nonlinear optical properties of certain materials have been used to generate (i) quasi-static electric fields from time-varying fields via electro-optic rectification \cite{Bosshard1995, Fulop2020}, and (ii) light-induced magnetization via the Inverse Faraday Effect (IFE) \cite{IFE1965PRL, IFE2024APR}.
+However, the typically weak nonlinear optical properties of common optical materials constrain their applications.
+Besides, the IFE typically generates instantaneous magnetic fields proportional to the pump pulse intensity.
+Recently, optical pump-induced ferromagnetic order has also been reported in two-dimensional materials \cite{Hao2022}, and laser-assisted nanostructuring of magnetic materials has been used to generate structured magnetic fields \cite{Levati2025}.
+Here, we propose an efficient method for rectifying propagating AC magnetic fields using a time interface created by localized FC generation in an all-dielectric metasurface, which is agnostic to the nonlinear optical properties of the constituent materials.
 The rectification of AC magnetic fields from a propagating electromagnetic wave has been studied in the context of a uniform plasma \cite{Mori_1988_B_Field}.
 However, to the best of our knowledge, this is the first proposal of the use of a TI in the rectification of an AC magnetic field to generate a persistent quasistatic magnetic field that leverages the resonant enhancement provided by a nanostructured metasurface and is dependent on the three-dimensional optical fields of the MGW and the hot spot.
 Nanostructured three-dimensional magnetic fields have potential applications in spintronics and computing \cite{Fernandez2017}.
-Photonics-based approaches have been attempted to create such three-dimensional nanostructured magnetic fields and include laser-assisted nanostructuring of magnetic materials \cite{Levati2025}, and the generation of magnetization in two-dimensional materials using strong optical fields \cite{Hao2022}.
-We propose a novel approach to obtaining nanostructured, three-dimensional, quasistatic magnetic fields using the rectification of the AC fields of an electromagnetic wave propagating along a metasurface at a time interface.